Come and celebrate St Anthony, patron saint of Lisbon, and of marriages

 Afternoon of 12 June.
 Everywhere, the smell of grilled sardine and basil is intense.
-Traditionally, men offer a basil plant to their loved ones on St Anthony’s day.
+Traditionally, men offer a potted basil plant to their loved ones on St Anthony’s day.
 With the basil plant comes a paper carnation carrying a love message.

 Street food stalls appear on every corner.
 Stages have been set in the small squares of Lisbon’s oldest quarters, and paper garlands that hung between buildings create a Carnival-style atmosphere.
 Lisbon is ready for its most important annual festivity, the Feast of St Anthony.